The Wild Forage

 - By Arkin Chakravorti

 In an effort to reduce some of the monetary stress he faced, we would sell these mangoes in Bangalore at a reduced price, as most of them had been prematurely harvested.

-All proceeds from the sale would go to Anand and his family to compensate them for their losses.
-On our drive back to Bangalore, Nishant, Nicole and I exchanged stories and told awful jokes to forget about the sweltering heat.
-When we reached Bangalore, we unloaded the mangoes, and separated them based on their quality, with the help of another team member Abhilash.
+After capturing numerous photos of the farm and its inhabitants (we did not encounter any elephants), we loaded a few 100 kilos of mangoes into the loyal Gypsy and set off back to the city.
+On our way back to Bangalore, Nishant, Nicole and I exchanged stories and awful dad-jokes to forget about the sweltering afternoon heat.
+Upon reaching FERAL’s office in Bangalore, we unloaded the mangoes and separated them based on their quality with the help of Abhilash, another one of FEP’s members.

-The next few weeks were very busy since we had to package, distribute and promote the mangoes that we collected from Anand’s farm.
-During my time spent at the office, I would respond to mango orders from customers and help design promotional posters and logos.
+The next few weeks were busy as we had to package, distribute and promote the mangoes we had collected at Reddy’s farm.
+At FERAL’s office, I responded to mango orders from buyers and designed promotional posters and logos.

 The poster had to send one clear message: these mangoes were shared with elephants.